Guédiawaye

-Guédiawaye is a town and département of the Dakar Region of Senegal.
-Lying on the Atlantic Ocean to the north east of Dakar city centre, in 2013 it had a population of 329,659.
+Guédiawaye is a city in the Guédiawaye Department of the Dakar Region of Senegal.
+Lying on the Atlantic Ocean to the northeast of Dakar city centre, in 2013 it had a population of 329,659.
 Until the mid-2000s, the département was part of Pikine.

 Administration

 For administrative purposes the town is also a single arrondissement divided into 5 communes d'arrondissement which are (2013 population in brackets):